An APRS-IS server primarily performs 2 functions: verifying client logins and

 connected to more than one server at a time.
 This is critical to preventing

 loops.
-All lines received from an upstream server shall not be echoed back to
+All lines received from an upstream server or client shall not

 The case of the header fields (origin, destination, and path) shall not be